LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 non-convergent; therefore we hesitate to draw any strong conclusions from the post-hoc *t*-tests.

-Regarding the pupillary response, we again saw a difference in effort between maintain- and switch-attention trials, with the divergence beginning as soon as the listeners heard the attentional cue.
+Regarding the pupillary response, we again saw a difference between maintain- and switch-attention trials, with the divergence beginning as soon as listeners heard the attentional cue.
 We also saw a significant difference in the pupillary response to long- versus short-gap trials, though the difference appears to be a post-gap delay in the long-gap trials (mirroring the stimulus time course), rather than a vertical shift indicating increased effort.
 Contrary to our hypothesis, there was no apparent effect of spectral degradation on the pupillary response.

 # General discussion

-The main goal of these experiments was to see whether the pupillary response would reflect listener effort associated with the need to switch attention between talkers who were spatially separated (Experiment 1), or talkers separable only by talker voice quality and pitch (Experiment 2).
+The main goal of these experiments was to see whether the pupillary response would reflect the switching of attention between talkers who were spatially separated (Experiment 1), or talkers separable only by talker voice quality and pitch (Experiment 2).
 The overall finding was that attention switching is clearly reflected in the pupillary signal as an increase in dilation that begins either as soon as listeners are aware that a switch will be required, or perhaps as soon as they begin planning the switch; since we did not manipulate the latency between the cue and the onset of the switch gap these two possibilities cannot be disambiguated.

-A secondary goal was to reproduce past findings regarding the pupillary response to degraded *sentential* stimuli using a simpler stimulus paradigm (spoken letter sequences) and (in Experiment 1) relatively mild stimulus degradations like reverberation.
-In fact, we failed to see any effect of stimulus degradation in the pupillary response, neither when degrading the temporal cues for spatial separation through simulated reverberation, nor when degrading the signal’s spectral resolution through noise vocoding.
-We believe the key difference lies in our choice of stimuli: detecting a target letter in a sequence of spoken letters is not the same kind of task as computing the meaning of a well-formed sentence, and our results suggest that simply detecting targets among a small set of possible stimulus tokens does not engage the same neural circuits or invoke the same kind of mental effort or load that is responsible for pupillary dilations seen in the sentence comprehension tasks of Winn and colleagues.[@WinnEtAl2015]  In this light, one might say of Winn and colleagues’ findings that the signal degradation itself is not the proximal cause of the pupil dilation; rather, it is the additional cogitation or effort needed to construct a coherent linguistic meaning from degraded speech that leads to the pupillary response.
+A secondary goal was to reproduce past findings regarding the pupillary response to degraded *sentential* stimuli, but using a simpler stimulus paradigm (spoken letter sequences) and (in Experiment 1) relatively mild stimulus degradations like reverberation.
+In fact, we failed to see any effect of stimulus degradation in the pupillary response, neither when degrading the temporal cues for spatial separation through simulated reverberation, nor with more severe degradation  ofthe signal’s spectral resolution through noise vocoding (Experiment 2).
+We believe the key difference lies in our choice of
+stimuli: detecting a target letter in a sequence of spoken letters is not the same kind of task as computing the meaning of a well-formed sentence, and our results suggest that simply detecting targets among a small set of possible stimulus tokens does not engage the same neural circuits or invoke the same kind of mental effort or cognitive load that is responsible for pupillary dilations seen in the sentence comprehension tasks of Winn and colleagues.[@WinnEtAl2015]  In this light, one might say of Winn and colleagues’ findings that the signal degradation itself is not the proximal cause of the pupil dilation; rather, it is the additional cogitation or effort needed to construct a coherent linguistic meaning from degraded speech that leads to the pupillary response.